TheRealJake12/Kade-Engine-Community/guides/optimization.md

 ## Requirements
 1. The Simple Ability To Copy Code.
-Not Required If You Are Using Modcore.
+Not Needed If You Are Using ModCore.

 ### Step 1.
 Characters

-Go to Assets/Shared/Characters
+Go to Assets/Shared/Data/Characters Or Assets/Shared/Images/Characters

 Remove all of the character files you dont need (Mom, Pico, Spookeez, etc.)
 The Code Shouldnt matter but Keep the BF, GF, And The Dad in your Character Files

-Go To Assets/Preload/Images/Icons
+Go To Assets/Shared/Images/Icons

 Delete the icons you won't need (Senpai, Monster, Tankman, etc.)
 Keep the blank face icon and the sm icon (If you wish to keep StepMania support)

-Go To Assets/Preload/Data/characterList.txt
+Go To Assets/Shared/Data/characterList.txt

 Delete the characters that you won't use.(Spirit, Pico-Speaker, Mom-car, etc.)

 ### Step 2.
 Charts

-Go To Assets/Preload/Data/Songs
+Go To Assets/Shared/Data/Songs

 Delete the charts you won't use.
 I reccomend keeping the week 1 songs for placeholders.